nahidulhasan/git-flow-example/README.md

 # Git Flow - Why and How to use:
-  A collection of Git extensions to define a strict branching model designed around the project release for Vincent Driessen's [branching model](http://nvie.com/git-model "original blog post").
+ GitFlow is a collection of Git commands to define a strict branching model designed around the project release for Vincent Driessen's [branching model](http://nvie.com/git-model "original blog post").

 Gitflow is really just an abstract idea of a Git workflow.
 This means it dictates what kind of branches to set up and how to merge them together.
 The git-flow toolset is an actual command line tool that has an installation process.Git-flow extension is a wrapper around Git.